 The General Data Protection Regulation (GDPR) is only a few months away from becoming effective across the EU.
 But what do your employees know about it?
 How does it affect your organization?
 The answer is probably: quite a lot!
 Any company that is based in the EU, or that processes the data of EU individuals, must be ready to comply.

-A recent survey by the UK data protection regulator, the Information Commissioner, found that only one-fifth of the UK public have trust and confidence in companies and organizations storing their personal information.
+A recent survey by the UK data protection regulator, the Information Commissioner, found that only one-fifth of the UK public has trust and confidence in companies and organizations storing their personal information.

 Getting to Grips With the Key Facts